buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     If there is no codebaseGenerator defined in the master then codebase doesn't need to be set, the default value will then match all changes.

 ``timeout``
-    Specifies the timeout for slave-side operations, in seconds.
+    Specifies the timeout for worker-side operations, in seconds.
     If your repositories are particularly large, then you may need to increase this  value from its default of 1200 (20 minutes).

 ``logEnviron``
-    If this option is true (the default), then the step's logfile will describe the environment variables on the slave.
+    If this option is true (the default), then the step's logfile will describe the environment variables on the worker.
     In situations where the environment is not relevant and is long, it may be easier to set ``logEnviron=False``.

 ``env``